-Criminal records are not available in the MLDS.
-The MLDS is prohibited by law from including this information under Md.
+21. СПППП arrecords Gap Criminal records are not available in the MLDS.
+Reason The MLDS is prohibited by law from including this information under Md.
 Code, Ed.
 Art. § 24-701(f)(3)(iv).
-When modeling student outcomes, if these data are not included in the model, relationships between predictors of interest (e.g., course taking) and the outcome (e.g., achievement) may be less accurate than if these data were included in the model.
+Impacts When modeling student outcomes, if these data are not included in the model, relationships between predictors of interest (e.g., course taking) and the outcome (e.g., achievement) may be less accurate than if these data were included in the model.
 Further, House Bill 704 of the 2019 Maryland General Assembly altered 24-701 to define student data to include juvenile service records and an important outcome for this group is involvement in the adult criminal justice system.
 Information on criminal justice outcomes is important for examining the school to prison pipeline.
-Revisions to Md.
+Resolution Revisions to Md.
 Code, Ed.
-Art. § 24-701(f)(3)(iv) Requires legislative change Inactive
+Art. § 24-701(f)(3)(iv) Feasibility Data available - Under consideration Status Inactive In the 2022 legislative session, HB 763 passed and removes the restriction for the MLDS Center to receive CINA and Criminal History data.